-Build relationships across boundaries of privilege and oppression.
-Through the lens of intersectionality, we understand how systemic white supremacy breeds the lie of division.
+• Build relationships across boundaries of privilege and oppression.
+Intersectional white supremacy breeds the lie of division.
 From unequal access to housing, to poverty, healthcare barriers, and environmental degradation, we all suffer.
-Yet when one group seeks help for a problem such as racism, another oppressed group that is a member of the dominant race may feel that the roots of their own suffering will not be addressed.
-We believe systemic white supremacy is embedded in all oppressions in the U.S. Unitarian Universalists must forge relationships beyond boundaries of privilege and power as we struggle for justice for all oppressed people while continually focusing on the vital work of undoing systemic white supremacy.
-There are myriad groups to partner with on anti-racism, including groups like Black Lives Matter, Black Lives of Unitarian Universalism (BLUU), Black Youth Project, Diverse and Revolutionary Unitarian Universalist Multicultural Ministries (DRUUMM), the Mashpee Wampanoag Tribe, the Movement for Black Lives, the NDN Collective (an Indigenous-led organization), the Poor People's Campaign, and Standing Rock nation.
+Yet when one group seeks help for a problem such as racism, another oppressed group that is a member of the dominant race may feel that the roots of their suffering will not be addressed.
+We believe intersectional white supremacy is embedded in all oppressions in the U.S. Unitarian Universalists must forge relationships beyond boundaries of privilege and power as we struggle for justice for all oppressed people while continually focusing on the vital work of undoing intersectional white supremacy.
+There are myriad groups to partner with on anti-racism, including groups like Black Lives Matter, Black Youth Project, Diverse and Revolutionary Unitarian Universalist Multicultural Ministries (DRUUMM), the Mashpee Wampanoag Tribe, the Movement for Black Lives, the NDN Collective (an Indigenous-led organization), the Poor People's Campaign, and Standing Rock nation.

-As Unitarian Universalists living in a time of racialized violence, environmental crisis, and a democracy on the precipice of disaster, we must urgently engage in relationship building, internal growth and transformation, and wider justice action to undo systemic white supremacy and promote universalist equity and justice in our world.
-May the inspiration and connections on this website serve as a catalyst for your ongoing journey in this vital work.
+As Unitarian Universalists living in a time of racialized violence, environmental crisis, and a democracy on the precipice of disaster, we must urgently engage in relationship building, internal growth and transformation, and wider justice action to undo intersectional white supremacy and promote universalist equity and justice in our world.
+May the resources and connections on this website serve as a catalyst for your ongoing journey in this vital work.

-(1) Words of Kimberle' Crenshaw in "She Coined the Term 'Intersectionality' Over 30 Years Ago.
-Here's What It Means to Her Today," by Kathy Steinmetz, Time, 2020.

-(2) The harms of racism and intersectional white supremacy defy the inherent worth and dignity of every person; deny justice, equity, and compassion; reject acceptance of one another with encouragement to spiritual growth; prevent free and responsible meaning-making; undermine democracy and rights of conscience; mock the goal of world community of peace and justice; and disrespect our interdependence.
+- (1) Words of Kimberle' Crenshaw in "She Coined the Term 'Intersectionality' Over 30 Years Ago.
+Here's What It Means to Her Today," by Kathy Steinmetz, Time, 2020. - (2) The harms of racism and intersectional white supremacy defy the inherent worth and dignity of every person; deny justice, equity, and compassion; reject acceptance of one another with encouragement to spiritual growth; prevent free and responsible meaning-making; undermine democracy and rights of conscience; mock the goal of world community of peace and justice; and disrespect our interdependence.
 In short, they are a direct affront to every one of our principles.